fraulyoner/automated-backup/README.md

 The typical backup steps before a deployment are:
 * saving war file resp. information about the current deployed version
 * saving database data in a dump
-* saving directories and/or files, e.g. log files, generated error reports, etc.
+* saving directories and/or files, e.g. generated error reports